adityagoel-mata/Chatbot/README.md

-# sep788_project
+# Chatbot
-This is the repository for Sep788 Project - Building a Chatbot.
+This is the repository for the project - Building a Chatbot.

 Authors (McMaster University):
 Aditya Goel and Wael Abdelkader